There Is a Queen Inside of You

 Dr. Chris Stroble / Teen Moms Anonymous, Published October 16, 2024

 I could not believe what I was seeing.
-I was stunned.
-I was in the drive-through at McDonald's (I love their coffee) and when I pulled up to the window to pay, the cashier taking my money was wearing a bonnet.
+I was dumbfounded.
+I was in the drive-through at McDonald's (I love their coffee) and when I pulled up to the window to pay, the cashier taking my money was wearing a bonnet (there has been a lot of talk about this).
 I could not believe it.
 She was working with a bonnet on her head.
 The next time I drove through, I asked her, "They let you wear a bonnet to work?"
 In the most innocent way, she replied, "Yeah," as if to say, "What's wrong with it?"
 I was grieved and troubled.
 This is our current state of affairs, "How have we come to this?"

 I confess my initial thought was, "What's wrong with her?" but I soon shifted my focus to the real question: What happened to her?
 That’s what Bruce D. Perry, M.D., Ph.D. and Oprah Winfrey challenge readers to do in their book, What Happened to You?
 Conversations on Trauma, Resilience, and Healing-- shift from focusing on “What’s wrong with you?” or" Why are you behaving that way?
 To asking, "What happened to you?"